 Step 1: Assess Your Skills

-The College Board Course Description includes many practice multiple choice questions along with explanations of their answers.
-As you go through these, try to keep track of which areas are still tripping you up, and go back over this theory again.
-Focus on understanding what each question is asking, and keep a running list of any vocabulary that is still unfamiliar.
+The College Board course description includes many practice multiple choice questions along with explanations of their answers.
+As you go through these, keep track of the areas that are still causing you trouble, and go back over those concepts again.
+Focus on understanding what each question is asking and keep a running list of any vocabulary that is still unfamiliar to you.

 Step 4: Practice Free Response Questions

-When completing the free responses, organize your work as clearly and neatly as possible, showing the steps you took to reach your solution.
-If the person scoring the exam cannot easily follow your reasoning, you will not receive complete credit for it.
+Pro tip: When completing the free responses, organize your work as clearly and neatly as possible.
+If the person scoring the exam cannot easily follow your reasoning, you will not receive credit for your response.
 Also, if you are unsure of a specific equation, make your best guess and explain why you did so.
-Don’t write multiple equations hoping that the correct one will be among them; you can lose points for the extraneous or incorrect information.
-Finally, consider completing question number six first.
-This is the investigative task which requires more time and creative thinking than the other questions.
-Try to complete it while your thinking is still fresh and before you are short on time.
+Don’t write multiple equations, hoping that the correct one will be among them—you can lose points for the extraneous or incorrect information.

-In 2017, the AP Statistics Exam will be administered on Thursday, May 11 at 12 PM.
+In 2023, the AP Statistics Exam will be administered on Thursday, May 4 at 12 PM local time.